Classification complexity of chaotic systems: Preliminaries

-It is known that for every Polish group $G$ there exists an equivalence relation $E_G$ which is universal for the class of all orbit equivalence relations induced by Borel actions of $G$ on Polish spaces \cite[Theorem 5.1.8]{Gao}.
+It is known that for every Polish group $G$ there exists an equivalence relation $E_G$ that is universal for the class of all orbit equivalence relations induced by Borel actions of $G$ on Polish spaces \cite[Theorem 5.1.8]{Gao}.
 Some of the most studied equivalence relations in the field of invariant descriptive set theory include $E_{S_{\infty}}$ and $E_{G_{\infty}}$, where $S_{\infty}$ stands for the symmetric group on $\N$ and $G_{\infty}$ stands for the universal Polish group.
 An equivalence relation on a Polish space is classifiable by countable structures if and only if it is Borel reducible to $E_{S_{\infty}}$ \cite[Theorem 2.39]{Hjorth}.
 The equivalence relation $E_{G_{\infty}}$ is universal for the class of all orbit equivalence relations induced by Borel actions of Polish groups on Polish spaces \cite[Theorem 5.1.9]{Gao}.
+For a brief introduction to Borel reductions, see \cite{Foreman}.